sheilaalemany/Amodal-Instance-Seg-ASBU/README.md

 1. Download COCO2014 train and val images from [here](http://cocodataset.org/#download) and unzip.

 2. Download COCOA annotations from [here](https://github.com/Wakeupbuddy/amodalAPI) and untar.
-(I have included it in the data folder already in this modified repo)
+(Note: I have included it in the data folder already in this modified repo)

 3. Ensure the COCOA folder looks like: